juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 reconciler.go:70] doReconcile GetNodeRunningPods: invalid character 'U' looking for beginning of value
 ```

-In such case, we recommend [enabling kubelet authentication webhook](../administration/going-production.md#authentication-webhook).
+Read our docs on [enabling kubelet authentication](../administration/going-production.md#kubelet-authn-authz) to fix this.

 ## Mount Pod failure {#mount-pod-error}